 - 4 med to large fresh, ripe peaches

-- 2 tsp sugar
+- 2 teaspoon sugar

-- 1/2 tsp cinnamon
+- ½ teaspoon cinnamon

-- 1 1/2 C all-purpose flour
+- 1 ½ C all-purpose flour

-- 3/4 C sugar
+- ¾ C sugar

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

 - 2 eggs

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - 1 C powdered sugar

-- 2-3 tbsp milk
+- 2-3 tablespoon milk

 - Peel and chop peaches - put in medium bowl.
-Add 2 tsp sugar and cinnamon and stir to combine.
+Add 2 teaspoon sugar and cinnamon and stir to combine.
 Set aside.

-In a medium mixing bowl, combine the flour, sugar, salt, and baking soda.
+- In a medium mixing bowl, combine the flour, sugar, salt, and baking soda.

-Lightly beat eggs with a fork.
+- Lightly beat eggs with a fork.
 Add the oil, eggs, and vanilla into the flour mixture and stir until just combined (will be rather thick).
 Make sure to stir from the bottom of the bowl so all of flour gets blended in.

-Stir in the entire peach mixture, juice and all, until just combined and peaches are evenly distributed.
+- Stir in the entire peach mixture, juice and all, until just combined and peaches are evenly distributed.

-Spoon the batter into the pans, about 2/3rds full.
+- Spoon the batter into the pans, about ⅔rds full.
 Bake for about 20 minutes, until a toothpick inserted in the center comes out almost clean (there will be a few clinging crumbs).